uptudev/forestry/README.md

 ## Installation

 Installation is reliant on CMake and a C compiler at the bare minimum.
-We recommend that you have a Unix-like system with GNU Make as well to make full use of the automated build script.
+We recommend that you have a UNIX-like system with a shell prompt to make full use of the automated build script.

 ### Linux/BSD/*NIX